Marsup/hapi-mongodb/README.md

 This is a plugin to share a common MongoDB connection pool across the whole Hapi server.

-The versioning of this lib shares the major/minor versions of the mongodb library.

 It takes 2 options :

 - url: MongoDB connection string (eg. `mongodb://user:pass@localhost:27017`),